scando1993/thingsboard.github.io/docs/user-guide/contribution/how-to-contribute.md

 * TOC
 {:toc}

-We are constantly looking for a feedback from our community on how to improve ThingsBoard.
+We are constantly looking for a feedback from our community on how to improve Pacificsoft.
-If you have an idea or you have some new features in mind, please open an issue at ThingsBoard [**GitHub issue page**](https://github.com/thingsboard/thingsboard/issues).
+If you have an idea or you have some new features in mind, please open an issue at Pacificsoft [**GitHub issue page**](https://github.com/thingsboard/thingsboard/issues).
 Please make sure that the same ticket is not already opened in the issues list (or something very similar).

-Before you start any implementation please wait from the ThingsBoard team to comment on your ticket.
+Before you start any implementation please wait from the Pacificsoft team to comment on your ticket.
 We'll try to get back to you ASAP.

 #### Required tools

-To build and run ThingsBoard instance make sure that you have **Java** and **Maven** installed onto your system.
+To build and run Pacificsoft instance make sure that you have **Java** and **Maven** installed onto your system.

 Please refer to [**Building from sources**](/docs/user-guide/install/building-from-source) section where [**Java**](/docs/user-guide/install/building-from-source/#java) and [**Maven**](/docs/user-guide/install/building-from-source/#maven) install processes are described.

-#### Fork and build ThingsBoard repository
+#### Fork and build Pacificsoft repository

-Once you have completed installation of required tools please fork official [**ThingsBoard repository**](https://github.com/thingsboard/thingsboard).
+Once you have completed installation of required tools please fork official [**Pacificsoft repository**](https://github.com/thingsboard/thingsboard).

 Now you can clone source code of the forked project.